Sign up to our Newsletter

 Practice tests aim to mimic the LSAT experience closely, but they're not exact replicas.
 Here's how they compare:

-Question Types: They include the same question types as the LSAT—Logical Reasoning, Reading Comprehension, and Logic Games.
+• Question Types: They include the same questions as the LSAT—Logical Reasoning and Reading Comprehension.

 While practice tests come close to simulating the LSAT, be aware that the real LSAT may bring unique challenges related to the test-day environment and stress levels.